 - Do the unexpected.
 Abuse of glitches and otherwise causing the game to perform in unexpected ways makes for far more interesting gameplay.

 - Have lots of action.
 The more that is going on at the same time the more impressive the result will be.
 Just don't overdo it to the point where it is impossible to follow the gameplay.

 Often the entertainment level of a TAS is directly related to the entertainment level of a game itself; that having been said, sufficiently advanced runs of games can easily reach the point of repetition and boredom, and conversely a game with awful gameplay can produce surprisingly worthwhile runs.

 The technical rating of a TAS should reflect a number of technical qualities about the run itself and how it has been made.
 It's important to understand that there is no one single feature which determines the technical quality, but that it's the sum of many different aspects.
 A common misconception is to think that "technical quality" is a synonym for "frame perfection" (in other words, how optimal the run is).
 This is not so.
 Frame perfection is part of what constitutes the technical quality of a run, but only a part.

 These are things which should be considered when rating a TAS for its technical quality (note that this list is not comprehensive, and every TAS should be evaluated on a case-by-case basis):

 - Frame perfection: How frame-perfect is it?
 Are there known improvements or obvious flaws?

 - Tools: What kind of tools did the author use?
 Did he use eg. Lua scripting for something useful?
 Memory watching?
 Decompiling the game ROM?
-Did he perhaps even write his own tools, such as bots?
+Did the author perhaps even write their own tools, such as bots?